 For nearly 80 years, BYU Broadcasting has enjoyed a rich history of technical and creative collaboration with the Department of Communications and later the College of Fine Arts and Communications.

 From its first broadcast on a two-tube transmitter built by the Department of Physics in 1931 to global transmissions via the Internet and satellite and cable television, BYU Broadcasting has met the challenges of rapidly changing technology with grace and poise.

-In order to continue meeting the demands of new technology and growing interest and need, the university has announced two new changes that will have a dramatic effect on both BYUB and the College of Fine Arts and Communications.
+In order to continue meeting the demands of new technology and growing interest and need, the university announced in 2010 two changes to the organization of BYUB.

-A week later, on May 15, [[Stephen M. Jones], Dean of the College of Fine Arts and Communications, announced the university’s board of trustees had approved a change in reporting structure for BYU Broadcasting.
-Effective the day of the announcement, BYU Broadcasting officially transitioned away from the College of Fine Arts and Communications and now reports to the university’s Advancement Vice President, Kevin Worthen.
+The second change was occurred a week later, on May 15, when Dean Stephen M. Jones of the College of Fine Arts and Communications announced that the university’s board of trustees had approved a change in reporting structure for BYU Broadcasting.
+Effective the day of the announcement, BYU Broadcasting officially transitioned away from the College of Fine Arts and Communications and now reports to the university’s Advancement Vice President.

-The college recognizes the benefits and value of this change but BYU Broadcasting will be greatly missed.
-The college expresses its great gratitude for the tremendous service BYUB has provided and for the dedicated individuals who have pushed the organization to new limits.
+The college expresses its great gratitude for the tremendous service BYUB provided during its time with the college and for the dedicated individuals who have pushed the organization to new limits.
 The administration, faculty and students all look forward to continued collaboration and wish the organization every success in the years ahead.

 - Owen S. Rich

 - Official site of KBYU-TV